-Despite its prevalence, car chasing in Border Collies is frequently explained away as “herding”.
+Despite its prevalence, car chasing in border collies is frequently explained away as “herding”.
 While breed-specific motor patterns undoubtedly influence how the behaviour looks, reducing traffic chasing to herding alone oversimplifies a complex, emotionally driven behaviour and risks inappropriate intervention. in this article I’ve taken evidence from ethology, veterinary behavioural medicine, neuroscience, and applied behaviour to outline the primary differentials contributing to car chasing in Border Collies, with particular emphasis on the emotions and motivations behind the behaviour, reinforcement processes, and welfare implications.

 Breed selection and motion sensitivity (predisposing factor, not diagnosis)